piercebhunt/FDA_Recalls_App/README.md

 ### Description

-Python application to store OpenFDA Recall JSON results on Algorand.
+Python application to store OpenFDA Recall JSON results on Algorand and then index the results.
 This application focuses on the dates of 12/01/20 to 12/02/20 for Food Recalls specifically.
 This app can encompass other date timelines and incorporate food, drug, or medical device recalls.

 ### Requirements